-When the entirety of your home is confined to a single 250-square-feet room, it’s hard to tell where, say, your bedroom begins and where it ends.
+When the entirety of your home is confined to a single 250-square-foot room, it’s hard to tell where your bedroom begins and where it ends.
 Never mind being able to carve out an ounce of privacy or degree of separation from the rest of the teeny space.
 Listen up, studio dwellers: It’s about time you invested in a room divider.
-(Your sanity depends on it.)

 Partitions come in all shapes and sizes.
-Some solutions, like folding screens, barely take any effort to set up, while others, such as built-in bookcases and non-structural walls, require a little more planning.
-All that to say, breaking up your space can be as involved as you want it to be (often, a row of large plants will do the trick!).
-Try any of these seven hacks below and you’ll be living large.
+Some solutions, like folding screens, barely take any effort to set up, while others, such as built-in bookcases and nonstructural walls, require a little more planning.
+All that to say, breaking up your space can be as involved as you want it to be (often a row of large plants will do the trick!)—try any of these hacks and you’ll be living large.

 The Step Bookcase

 Graphic designer Timothy Goodman’s bookshelf checks off two boxes at once: It disguises part of the bed and offers a ton of storage.
 High-to-low pieces like this are key because they maintain an open and airy feel.

 The quickest way to create a sense of separation is with furniture, specifically folding dividers.
 They can go anywhere (between the bed and the sofa, in front of a clothing rack, next to the dining table) and they’re easy to spice up.
 Sugar and Cloth transformed a simple one from IKEA with a few long strands of colorful yarn.

 Since there was only one wall available for artwork in this 600-something-square-foot apartment, designer Charlotte Sylvain of Studio Fauve came up with an ingenious invention: a banquette–meets–media console with a remote-controlled lift that conceals (or reveals!) a flat-screen at the touch of a button.
 When left up, the TV separates the living and dining areas.